Restoring the State Theater, One Pipe at a Time

-For over 90 years, the now-historic Oroville State Theater has been a centerpiece of the downtown landscape.
+Since 1927, the now-historic Oroville State Theater has been a centerpiece of the Downtown Oroville landscape.

 Over the decades, though, as it moved from silent movies to contemporary blockbusters, from one owner to another, those original flourishes disappeared—painted over, removed, shrunk, or otherwise forgotten.